 The one thing that could have pushed this mattress into the number one spot for the team here at Truly Mama is more parent feedback.
-With only 7 reviews on Amazon, we would have loved to know more about what the parents using this mattress think.
+With very few reviews on Amazon, we would have loved to know more about what the parents using this mattress think.

 A GreenGold certification guarantees chemical emissions are low with this choice.
 Plus, the foam used in the mattress is CertiPUR US Certified Foam, which is manufactured without flame-retardants, phthalates, mercury, lead, and formaldehyde.

 If your ideal crib mattress is organic, the 2020 model of the Naturepedic Organic Crib Mattress is top notch.
 This mattress has earned a GOTS, or Global Organic Textile Standard seal of approval, because all the materials used are organic.

 Like the other mattresses on this list, the Naturepedic Organic Crib Mattress is a 2-in-1, with a firm side for infants and a softer side for toddlers.
 The edges of this mattress are also made to be firmer, which lowers the risk of your baby getting caught between the crib and the mattress.

 Lastly, the usability of this mattress is fantastic.
 It is lightweight, so those midnight sheet changes are a little less cumbersome.
 The entire mattress is covered with a waterproof cover, so a leaky diaper only requires a quick clean up with a disinfectant wipe.